I wrote a little Haiku about Thanksgiving dinner:

 Dishes get cold

 Not exactly the 5/7/5 of a traditional haiku, but close enough.
-This year, it was the nearly 30 year old Broadcast Electronics FM35A at WEBE.
-A set of readings from the remote control reveal; zero forward power, zero plate current and 12.8 KV plate voltage.
+This year, it was the nearly 30-year-old Broadcast Electronics FM35A at WEBE.
+A set of readings from the remote control reveal; zero forward power, zero plate current, and 12.8 KV plate voltage.
 My first assumption was some sort of drive issue; a failed exciter or IPA driver.
-After starting the backup transmitter and making sure that it was running stably, I spoke with the program director and told him we would be out next morning.
+After starting the backup transmitter and making sure that it was running stably, I spoke with the program director and told him we would be out the next morning.

 Upon arriving at the transmitter site, I found the BE transmitter had no filament voltage.
-An obvious clue, I began working backwards from the tube socket until I found this:
+An obvious clue, I began working backward from the tube socket until I found this: